cran/EventWinRatios/README.md

 ---
 # EventWinRatios

-This package provides several confidence interval and testing procedures using event-specific win ratios for semi-competing risks data with non-terminal and terminal events, as developed in Yang et al. (2021, preprint).
+This package provides several confidence interval and testing procedures using event-specific win ratios for semi-competing risks data with non-terminal and terminal events, as developed in Yang et al. (2021).
 The event-specific win ratios were introduced in Yang and Troendle (2021).

 The main function wr.test provides various confidence interval and testing procedures with event-specific win ratios: